StackAnalyzer user interface

 StackAnalyzer screenshot

 Call graph with stack usage analysis results.
 All routines are annotated by their worst-case stack usage.
-Critical program sections are highlighted.
+The worst-case path is highlighted.
+Dead code and infeasible paths are grayed out.

 Each routine can be interactively unfolded to further inspect the control flow within it.